JEE Advanced Eligibility Criteria 2025 [Qualification, & Age Limit]

-Furthermore, IIT Bombay has released the JEE Advanced eligibility criteria 2024 on the official website.
-Candidates must fulfill the conditions and requirements of eligibility criteria to appear for the JEE Advanced 2024.
+Furthermore, IIT Bombay has released the JEE Advanced Eligibility Criteria 2025 on the official website.
+Candidates must fulfill the conditions and requirements of eligibility criteria to appear for the JEE Advanced 2025.

 Let’s begin!

-Aspirants who have cleared JEE Main Examination and are eligible or have checked their eligibility criteria can fill JEE Advanced Application Form 2024.
-Here we have listed major criteria for applying for JEE Advanced Examination:
+Aspirants who have cleared JEE Main Examination and are eligible or have checked their eligibility criteria can fill JEE Advanced Application Form 2025.
+Here we have listed the major criteria for applying for the JEE Advanced Examination:

 Nationality